Everything which is not forbidden is allowed: Local authorities in England

-Coronavirus epidemic
+Coronavirus pandemic

-In March 2021, in response to the Coronavirus disease 2019, the Health Secretary Matt Hancock reportedly advised the Prime Minister Boris Johnson in the following terms: "We've got to tell people that they can't do anything unless it is explicitly allowed by law."
-This advice has been described a "radical suggestion", and Hancock himself reportedly described it as Napoleonic, "flipping" British tradition, because in lockdown people would be forbidden from doing anything unless the legislation said, in terms, that they could.
-Whilst the foregoing is merely reported, the Coronavirus Act 2020 and hundreds of pieces of subordinate legislation made pursuant to that Act prima facie abrogated the principle in the United Kingdom, and this has been confirmed by other writers including Adam Wagner, a barrister specialising in human rights and public law.
+In March 2021, in response to coronavirus disease 2019, Health Secretary Matt Hancock reportedly advised Prime Minister Boris Johnson in the following terms: "We've got to tell people that they can't do anything unless it is explicitly allowed by law."
+This advice has been described as a "radical suggestion", and Hancock himself reportedly described it as Napoleonic, "flipping" British tradition, because in lockdown people would be forbidden from doing anything unless the legislation said, in terms, that they could.
+While the foregoing is merely reported, the Coronavirus Act 2020 and hundreds of pieces of subordinate legislation made pursuant to that Act prima facie abrogated the principle in the United Kingdom.
+This has been confirmed by other writers including Adam Wagner, a barrister specialising in human rights and public law.
 Lord Sumption, a former judge of the Supreme Court, stated in a lecture given on 27 October 2020 that "The ease with which people could be terrorized into surrendering basic freedoms which are fundamental to our existence as social beings came as a shock to me in March 2020".